Introduction to GAUSS for Stata Users#

 These changes will not be made until you click Apply.

-Variable names can also be changes from the Variables list.
+Variable names can also be changed from the Variables list.

 ../_images/data-organization-rename-variable.jpg